BlockchainCommons/Research/papers/bcr-2020-003-uri-binary-compatibility.md

 ### URI Reserved and Unreserved Characters

 [RFC3986] defines a subset of printable ASCII as "reserved characters" whose purpose is to "provide a set of delimiting characters that are distinguishable from other data within a URI."
-Characters in the reserved set are protected from normalization and are therefore safe to be used by scheme-specific and producer-specific algorithms for delimiting data subcomponents within a URI:
+Characters in the reserved set are protected from normalization and are therefore safe to be used by scheme-specific and producer-specific algorithms for delimiting data sub-components within a URI:

 ```
 :/?#[]@!$&'()*+,;=